Turnpike and dissipativity in generalized discrete-time stochastic linear-quadratic optimal control: Stochastic turnpike properties

 \section{Stochastic turnpike properties}

-In this section, we show that the strict dissipativity in $L^2$ of our stochastic OCP from Theorem \ref{thm:StochDissi} implies turnpike properties analogous to Lemma \ref{lem:DetTurnpike}.
+In this section, we show that the strict dissipativity in $L^2$ from Theorem \ref{thm:StochDissi} implies turnpike properties of our stochastic OCP similar to Lemma \ref{lem:DetTurnpike} for deterministic problems.
+The straightforward extension of the deterministic turnpike property from Definition \ref{defn:Turnpike} to stochastic systems would be given by replacing the steady state $(\xeq,\ueq)$ with a stationary pair $(\Xstat\args,\Ustat\args)$ in Definition~\ref{defn:Turnpike}.
 However, unlike the deterministic case, in stochastic settings turnpike behavior can be formulated and observed in different objects like distributions, moments, or sample paths of the stochastic system, cf.~\cite{Ou2021}.
-As we will see, our dissipativity notion is in contrast to \cite{Gros2022} strong enough to not only conclude a turnpike behavior of the stationary distribution and moments but also for the single realization paths.
+In order to conclude these different turnpike phenomena, we can choose appropriate distance measures between the stochastic processes.
+Note that in contrast to the deterministic case on $\R^n$, different norms for random variables are not necessarily equivalent.
+As we will see and in contrast to \cite{Gros2022}, our dissipativity notion is strong enough to not only conclude a turnpike behavior of the stationary distribution and moments but also for the single realization paths.
 This pathwise turnpike behavior can be characterized by the $L^2$ norm and in an appropriate probabilistic sense.
 Before presenting these results, we define the rotated costs used in several of the following proofs.

 \begin{definition} For a stochastic OCP of form \eqref{eq:sOCP}, which is strictly dissipative in $L^2$ at $(\XstatOpt\args,\UstatOpt\args)$ with storage function $\lambda$, we define the rotated stage costs as